MegaManSec/gixy-ng/docs/en/plugins/error_log_off.md

 Disabling the error log is generally not advised, as it provides crucial information for troubleshooting NGINX issues.
-However, if disk space is extremely limited and there’s a risk that logging could fill up the available space, you might opt to disable error logging.
+However, if disk space is extremely limited and there's a risk that logging could fill up the available space, you might opt to disable error logging.
 To do so, add the following directive in the main configuration
 context: